mfb/vozmob/html/sites/all/themes/blueprint/README.txt

 Drupal 6 version:
 - Hover over blocks to reveal admin links to edit and configure the blocks as well as edit the menu blocks.
+- Support for sub-themes.

 --- INSTALLATION --------------------------------------------------------

 1. Place the blueprint folder in your themes directory.

 2. Download Blueprint http://www.blueprintcss.org/
    a.
-Extract folder, creating something like joshuaclayton-blueprint-css-28c8aa9ae2686442e00a5c7f46dfe2de76b3bd83
+Extract folder, creating something like "joshuaclayton-blueprint-css-28c8aa9ae2686442e00a5c7f46dfe2de76b3bd83"
    b.
 Rename to "blueprint"
    c.
 Ensure your path looks like themes/blueprint/blueprint/blueprint/screen.css